-Each year at our Spring Benefit, we present awards to honor those who demonstrate dedication to our mission by providing inspiration, time, talent and other resources.
-This year’s Annual Spring Benefit is on April 3, 2020.
-We are proud to introduce you to our 2020 honorees!
+Each year at our Annual Benefit, we present awards to honor those who demonstrate dedication to our mission by providing inspiration, time, talent and other resources.

 Maria Rubino Jennings Spirit of Caring Award

 Presented in honor and memory of Maria who helped create Support Connection’s Peer Counseling program and other services.
 Like Maria, the recipients have made a positive difference in many lives through the power of caring.

 The Somers Women’s Club began in 1972 as the Somers Junior Women’s Club, then reincorporated in 2000 as the Somers Women’s Club.
 There are currently 50 members: all residents of Somers, or neighboring towns without a Women’s Club.
 The Club engages in a number of service activities throughout the year that make a real difference in the lives of those in our communities.
 For example, they: hold an annual blood drive; provide holiday gifts to families in need; offer college scholarships, and scholarships for Somers Town summer camp; donate needed supplies, gifts and other items to the Putnam Northern Westchester Women’s Resource Center, Community Center of Northern Westchester and A-Home.